Xerish Storehouse

 Disburses grants

 Your gift advises a grant recommendation.
-Xerish Storehouse processes recommendations under a blanket Board pre-approval for the F.I.G.S.-vetted Recipient List, which is what lets the dollar you recommend reach the recipient quickly.
+Once its independent Board is seated, Xerish Storehouse will process recommendations under a blanket Board pre-approval for the F.I.G.S.-vetted Recipient List — which is what lets the dollar you recommend reach the recipient quickly.

 Function IV